-- You will also focus on the essential nature of interpersonal relationships for the effective planning and delivery of interventions.
+- Focus on the essential nature of interpersonal relationships for the effective planning and delivery of interventions.

 How will you be assessed?

-- Write short reflective learning logs that document examples of your school-based SEND practice.
+- Write three short reflective learning logs that document examples of your school-based SEND practice.

 - Collate evidence of your applied practice in managing and interpreting SEND data and in reviewing your commissioning of outside professionals.